allenlin90/programmingLearning/git/README.md

     1. This process is similar to the previous one to merge the message.
 However, we use `fixup` here, and the process will merge the versions without the message.
 1. Delete a commit object
     1. This process is easy that we can just delete the `pick` command of the versions that we don't want to keep in during rebasing.

+# Day 24 - Use Github as remote repository (Basics)
+1. We can follow the instructions on Github to create an empty repository and use the git commands to connect the local repository with the remote one.
+We have several ways to connect local and remote repository.
+    1. Create an "**empty**" repository on Github, use git clone to get the repository, add the files and create a new commit, and push the version to Github.
+    1. Create an "**empty**" repository on Github and use git command to push the version to Github directly.
+    1. Create a repository with "**initial commit**", use git clone to get the repository, add the files and create a new commit, and push the version to Github.
+    1. Create a repository with "**initial commit**" and use git command to push the version to Github directly.
+### Get an empty remote repository on Github, create the version, and push
+1. This is the easiest way since we don't have local repository yet.
+We can use `git clone` to download the repository directly.
+1. Since the empty repository is totally empty that there's no even the master branch, we can use `git push -u` to upload the local file to Github.
+Note that `git push -u` is actually `git push -u origin master` in this case.
+1. We can also create a remote repository with initial commit, create the version, and push.
+1. If we have an initial commit (only master branch is created without any other file), we can use `git push` directly which is the same as `git push origin master` in the case.

+### Upload local repository to Github as a project (repository)
+1. If we have had a local repository, we can create an empty repository on Github and use `git remote add origin [githublink.git]` to link to the remote one on Github.
+However, we can push a repository to Github directly because the local and remote repository will have conflict.
+1. We can use `git pull origin master` or `git fetch` and `git merge origin/master` to resolve the conflict and merge 2 repositories.
+However, after `Git 2.9.0`, it doesn' allow merge for branches which don't have the same origin by default.
+We then can use `--allow-unrelated-histories` to proceed.
+The full command is `git pull origin master --allow-unrelated-histories`.